nitipan/angular1_x_quickstart/README.md

 Remark:
-> This version is not optimized-yet for production used.
+> This version is not optimized-yet for production.